 We recognise that our effectiveness is only as good as our credibility and trustworthiness.
 We will ensure that all of our actions and words build our credibility, rather than erode it.
 We recognise that trust takes a long time to build but can be quickly lost.

 - We will adopt a systemic focus

 We are uniquely positioned to engage in systemic advocacy.
 Effective reform to systems and processes must be prioritised to reduce individuals and groups repeatedly facing common challenges.
 This is vital to achieving sustainable change at scale.

 HOW IS RVA FUNDED?

 RVA is a registered Company Limited by Guarantee and operates under a partnership model, offering different levels of partnership.
-Our RVA Partners primarily include rare disease support groups and individuals.
+Our RVA Partners primarily include rare disease support groups, individuals, clinicians and researchers.

 We rely on Government funding, grants, donations, and project funding.
 In accordance with RVA’s Mission and Working with Pharmaceutical Industry Policy, pharmaceutical companies provide funding through participation in RVA’s Round Table of Companies and project sponsorship.
 Additionally, we rely on philanthropic funding and donations from the Australian community.

 By flying as a team in a V formation, each bird is assisted in supporting its own weight in flight.
 The birds flying at the tip of the formation are rotated to reduce fatigue and allow the weaker birds to gain strength over time.
 The birds learn and grow as part of the team.
 The V formation also allows for easier communication as the birds all keep sight of each other.